How to refresh your resume for 2025

 User interface (UI) designers

 UI designers decide how a product or website will be laid out and presented visually, and create wireframes.
 They work closely with UX and other designers to ensure that every touchpoint users encounter in their interaction with a product conforms to the overall vision created by UX designers.
-Prototyping, CSS handoff, Freehand, Craft, Sketch, InVision, Adobe XD and Figma are key functions and tools.
+Prototyping, CSS handoff, Freehand, Craft, Sketch, InVision, Adobe XD, and Figma are key functions and tools to master.

 Ready to make your next move?